-GROW A PROGRAM: $250 provides 10 students access to online learning programs (iXL, First-in-Math and Star).
+GROW A PROGRAM: $250 provides 10 students access to online learning programs (iXL, Math Seeds and I-Station).

 GROW A CLASS: $100 funds one teacher grant for classroom supplies.

-Donations at or above $500 will receive tickets to Evening in the Garden if the event is able to be held in the spring of 2017.
+Donations at or above $1000 will receive tickets to Evening in the Garden if the event is able to be held on March 23, 2018.
 For more details on the various benefits for the various giving levels, please click here.